epics-base/ci-scripts/README.md

     ```
     $ git submodule add https://github.com/epics-base/ci-scripts .ci
     ```
- 3. Create settings files for different sets of dependencies you want to compile against.
-E.g., a settings file `foo.set` specifying
+ 3. Create setup files for different sets of dependencies you want to compile against.
+(See below.)

+    E.g., a setup file `stable.set` specifying
     ```
     MODULES="sncseq asyn"

-    BASE=R3.15.6
-    ASYN=master
-    SNCSEQ=R2-2-7
+    BASE=${BASE:-R3.15.6}
+    ASYN=${ASYN:-R4-34}
+    SNCSEQ=${SNCSEQ:-R2-2-7}
     ```
-    will compile against the EPICS Base release 3.15.6, the Sequencer release 2.2.7 and the latest commit on the `master` branch of asyn.
+    will compile against the EPICS Base release 3.15.6, the Sequencer release 2.2.7 and release 4.34 of asyn.
+    (The `${VAR:-default}` form allows overriding from `.travis.yml`.)

  4. Create a configuration for the CI service by copying one of the examples provided in the service specific subdirectory and editing it to include the jobs you want the service to run.
-    Use your dependency settings by defining e.g. `SET=foo` in your jobs.
+    Use your setup by defining e.g. `SET=stable` in the environment of a job.

  5. Push your changes and check the CI service for your build results.

+## Setup Files

+Your module might depend on EPICS Base and a few other support modules.
+(E.g., a specific driver might need StreamDevice, ASYN and the Sequencer.)
+In that case, building against every possible combination of released versions of those dependencies is not possible:
+Base (37) x StreamDevice (50) x ASYN (40) x Sequencer (51) would produce
+more than 3.7 million different combinations, i.e. build jobs.

+A more reasonable approach is to create a few setups, each being a combination of dependency releases, that do a few scans of the available "version space".
+One for the oldest versions you want to support, one or two for stable versions that many of your users have in production, one for the latest released versions and one for the development branches.

-## Settings File Syntax
+## Setup File Syntax

-Settings files are sourced by the bash scripts.
+Setup files are sourced by the bash scripts.
 They are found by searching the locations in `SETUP_PATH` (space or colon separated list of directories, relative to your module's root directory).

+Setup files can include other setup files by calling `source_set <setup>` (omitting the `.set` extension of the setup file).
+The configured `SETUP_PATH` is searched for the include.

 `MODULES="<list of names>"` should list the dependencies (software modules) by using their well-known slugs, separated by spaces.
-EPICS Base (`BASE`) will always be a dependency and will be added and compiled first.
+EPICS Base (slug: `base`) will always be a dependency and will be added and compiled first.
 The other dependencies are added and compiled in the order they are defined in `MODULES`.